kittenlogic/unsupervised-pleasures/_posts/2021-09-06-ultimate-fantasy-056.md

 Whatever the fuck you want to call it, I fell in love with you the way you wanted me to, the way you said you wanted me.

-For three days I could tell you were falling in love, but the love never stopped.
+For three days I could tell you were falling in love, but the love never stopped.<br/>

-My love never stopped either.
+My love never stopped either.<br/>

-My skin crawled all over.
+My skin crawled all over.<br/>

-When I finally did go to the hospital I told them I had AIDS.
+When I finally did go to the hospital I told them I had AIDS.<br/>

-You still love me, love.
+You still love me, love.<br/>
 And I was in the emergency room.

 ## Seed